agnwinds/python/docs/sphinx/source/installation.rst

 Brief descriptions of command line options for running these routines can obtained using a -h switch

-Sirocco scripts
+SIROCCO scripts
 --------------

-There are a number of Python, the programming language scripts, that can be used to plot results from a Sirocco run.
+There are a number of Python, the programming language scripts, that can be used to plot results from a SIROCCO run.
 These are not particularly well documented and many have been developed for looking at various aspects of the code.
 A few may require Python packages to be installed.
 However, a number are likely to be useful.